 San Carlos is the main port city connecting Negros to Cebu, with daily ferries heading to Toledo, on Cebu's west coast.
-The place is not overflowing with charm, but it’s fine for an overnight stay.
-Sipaway Island is a 15-minute boat trip away, and has some nice beaches.
-Otherwise there are falls, caves and rice terraces in the area.
+It's not overflowing with charm.
+In contrast, nearby Sipaway Island is a nice place to spend a day or two, and is only 15 minutes by bangka from San Carlos port (P15).

 Mt Kanlaon Natural Park

 Mt Kanlaon Natural Park is 24,388 hectares of cool, dense forest surrounding a towering active volcano with a deep crater.
 The park is home to diverse wildlife, including wild boar, civet cat, leopard cat, spotted deer, hornbill, hawk eagle and bleeding-heart pigeon.
 However, most of these are rare, endangered or nocturnal, and so spotting them is difficult, even with a guide.

 Dauin (dow-in) is a small coastal town on the Bohol Sea, but diving has put it on the international traveller's radar.
 It's known for macro diving in the Masaplod Norte marine reserve, and as a base for trips to nearby Apo Island, as well as for good snorkelling over the drop-off about 20m from shore.